Increased human body contamination with cadmium following inclusion of sunflower seeds in diet

 Full Text

-Among heavy metals, cadmium is one of the most common environmental pollutants in large cities.
-It belongs to the cumulative poisons with a elimination period of 25–30 years [15].
+Of all heavy metals, cadmium is one of the most common environmental pollutants in cities.
+Moreover, it is a cumulative toxin with the elimination period of 25–30 years [15].

-In terms of the degree of bioavailability of basic and toxic metals in the edible parts of nuts and sunflower seeds, dialyzability of mercury does not exceed 3.8%, cadmium, like the main share of trace elements, is characterized by moderate percentages, arsenic translocation varies between 28–75%.
-The degree of bioavailability correlates with the content of carbohydrates and fats.
-Fat content negatively affects the ability of metals to dialyze; carbohydrates increase the dialyzability coefficients of metals.
-Protein and dietary fiber do not affect the bioavailability of metals [1, 22].
+In terms of bioavailability of essential and toxic metals contained in the edible parts of nuts and sunflower seeds, mercury has the lowest dialyzability not exceeding 3.8%.
+Cadmium, like most micronutrients, has moderate availability; whereas arsenic translocation varies widely, from 28 to 75%.
+It has been found that the degree of bioavailability correlates with the composition of micronutrients: fat reduces the dialyzability of metals; and carbohydrates, on the contrary, increase it.
+Protein and dietary fiber do not affect the bioavailability of metals [1, 20].

 MATERIALS AND METHODS